RailsGirlsWorkshopManagement/RailsGirlsWorkshopManagementApp/README.md

 What to do:
 1. Download Project
-..* open your terminal
+  * open your terminal
-..* go to the directory you want to create the project by using >$ cd ..* run the following command to download the repository:
+  * go to the directory you want to create the project by using >$ cd
+  * run the following command to download the repository:
 	>$ git clone git@github.com:RailsGirlsWorkshopManagement/RailsGirlsWorkshopManagementApp.git

 2.
-..*run the following commands to login to your heroku accound and create your app:
+  * run the following commands to login to your heroku accound and create your app:
-	>$ heroku login
+	> $ heroku login
 	enter heroku credentials and generate a public key if non-existing
-	>$ heroku create app-name --addons mongohq
+	> $ heroku create app-name --addons mongohq

-..*from now on you can find your app under the following url: http://app-name.herokuapp.com/
+  * from now on you can find your app under the following url: http://app-name.herokuapp.com/

 3.
 add the following in ".git/config" (the folder .git is normally hidden so change your preferences if you can't find in)